 In their first and second grades, Sussex students are challenged to think critically, act responsibly, take ownership for learning, and appreciate the needs/beliefs of self and others.
 They work on projects to create a foundation of integrated-subject learning and collaborative processes.

-With a focus on community that expands beyond the classroom, Sussex students in first and second grade begin to explore how their interests and gifts can positively impact communities.
+With a focus on community that expands beyond the classroom, first and second grade student begin to explore how their interests and gifts can positively impact communities.
 This fits in with the classroom experience, where each student is valued as both a community member and an individual with unique capabilities.

 3rd & 4th Grade

-Students in third and fourth grades transition to more independent project work.
+Students in third and fourth grades transition to more independent work through project-based learning.

-Students begin to experience leadership, establish homework routines, consider the appropriate use of technology in research, and further develop interests to discover passions.
+Students begin to experience leadership, consider the appropriate use of technology in research, and further discover their passions.